How does mold develop on the ceilings in my home?

 Mold growth on bathrooms ceiling

 Cold climates or high humidity are most likely to suffer from mold in the bathroom ceiling.
-When a warm, humid air of hot shower contacts with the cold surface of the roof, it causes condensation.
+When the warm, humid air of the hot shower contacts the cold surface of the roof, it causes condensation.
 If the bathroom doesn’t have a better quality exhaust fan, the condensation will eventually lead to mold growth at a rapid pace.
 Primarily if the toilet is located upstairs, it can cause mold on the ceiling.
 This the main reason that we noted the mold growth on the ceilings before it accumulates on the walls.
 It usually happens in multi-story apartments and business complexes.
 Water always follows the least resistance path and often flows in the downward direction.

 Verifying the cause of mold on the ceiling